 You can quickly become distracted and blindsided by the things to look forward to with embarking on your new property purchase adventure.
 However, you need to make sure beforehand that you don’t aim too high and stretch yourself financially.
-It’s all well and good owning your new home but if you can’t afford to live a normal life or cope with unexpected expenses then you will quickly start to feel under pressure and stressed.
+It’s all well and good owning your new home but if you can’t afford to live a normal life in it then its an expensive over reach you can’t afford to do.

 Below we cover all the things to consider when working out how much you can borrow for your mortgage application.
 This is just a general guide and everybody’s situation is unique.

 How much you earn a year is obviously one of the most important aspects of any application for a mortgage.
-If you are doing a joint application then obviously both sources of income will be considered and you could potentially be offered a larger amount to borrow.
-Always be aware though if you borrow base don 2 incomes and then 1 source of income stops then you still need to pay the repayment amount each month which could put you under enormous stress.
+If you are doing a joint application then obviously both sources of income will be considered.
+You could potentially be offered a larger amount to borrow.

 If your job comes with a yearly bonus then it might be best to not include this in your thought process and as a factor in the amount you borrow.
 Recent times especially have shown how fragile some industries can be and you might not get the same if any bonus amount year on year.